nasccped/dwm-fulltag-indicator/README.md

 Note that when turning off the border, the indicator rectangle will still be draw.
 Make sure to use a different color hex from the tag background, or the indicator can disappear...

+### Smart dimensions

+Before drawing the indicator rectangle, a lot of dimension tests
+occurs:

+- if indicator is on top, ignore bottom padding and vice-versa
+- if indicator height + top|bottom padding is greater than the tag itself, don't draw it
+- if sum of indicator side paddings (left and right) are equals or greater than the tag width, don't draw it

+These constraints helps to avoid tag and window overriding.
+Make sure to use padding values that are supported by the tag dimension!

 Contributors
 ------------